omahs/namadexer/README.md

 You will need rust installed and a running node of namada accessible locally.

-It will install teh right version of protoc (at least 3.12) in this repo to avoid conflict with other installed version
+It will install the right version of protoc (at least 3.12) in this repo to avoid conflict with other installed version
 ```
 $ make install-deps
 ```

-### Start developping
+### Start developing

 Start the docker database :
 ```